Dseatondesign/wedding-invitation-previewer/README.md

 3. If you can think of ways to improve user experience, please do so!
 Our stressed couples appreciate thoughtful user experience (UX) that helps soother their addled nerves and nervous bank accounts
 4. Be Creative!
-If you want to corner the market on Goth-asthetic invitations, **DO IT**.
+If you want to corner the market on Goth-aesthetic invitations, **DO IT**.
 If you think that super-kawaii anime invitations are your fast-track to riches and wealth **MAKE IT HAPPEN**.
 Remember this goes in _your_ portfolio.
 Make sure your work is authentic and true to _you_.